Looking for a Financial Advisor? Here are 10 Questions You Should be Asking

-On the other hand, clients who utilize a third-party custodian have that independent check in place.
+The best financial advisors--the only advisors you should be working with--will have a third party to hold your funds.
+Clients who utilize a third-party custodian have that independent check in place.
 Most custodians provide online access, allowing you to verify your account balances at your discretion.
 A quality custodian, like Schwab is for our HCM clients, should be a reputable company that regularly sends you statements and provides online access to a variety of services.
 They will also invest heavily in online security.
 Be sure to verify that your advisor works with a quality custodian, get the name of that custodian, and do some research on them yourself to ensure they’re top of the line.

 7. How do you measure success?

-Success can be hard to define, but you know it when you “feel” it.
+Success in wealth management can be hard to define, but you know it when you “feel” it.
 Sure, everyone wants competitive investment returns and reliable income in retirement, but success requires more.
 It requires a trusting relationship that includes technical expertise to co-ordinate tax and financial and estate planning.
 It requires the attention to details that will allow you to sleep at night knowing you have financial matters taken care of.

 Success must be defined holistically.
 Success is more than the accumulation of money; it requires a state of well-being and peace of mind.
 At HCM, we believe success means financial freedom.
 Does your advisor understand that, and can they help you build a plan to achieve true success?